 - Taking out more money than I need at the ATM to minimize the brutality of fees on small amounts

 - Being wise about what I buy in general

 Students studying abroad have all sorts of strategies when it comes to budgeting.
 Some students do not have to budget and that is acceptable too, however, having to maintain financial discipline is, in a way, a transferable skill for life.
 Economies are perpetually changing and while that is out of our control, at least we can control how we adapt to it.

 It is my conclusion that most students fear the financial aspect of study abroad more than any other component, but I cannot stress enough that with patience, wise decision making, and a proactive approach, stress should be almost non-existent.

 Sometimes you just have to step back to see the bigger picture.

-Nicole's journey continues every Friday so stay tuned.
+Cole's journey continues every Friday so stay tuned.